• Skip to primary navigation

 When it comes to pressure cooking, it's better to have too much water than too little.
 I never start mine with less than a quart of water (1 lt).

-Do this: Cover, seal and start over high heat, once the whistling starts, lower heat to medium-low.
+Do this: Cover, seal, and start over high heat; once the whistling starts, lower heat to medium-low.
 Stop it in 15 mins.
-Put it in the sink and open the water, it will cool in a minute or two.
-Stop the water, carefully remove the valve, open and check food for doneness, back to the stove if necessary.
+Put it in the sink and open the water.
+It will cool in a minute or two.
+Stop the water, carefully remove the valve, open and check the food for doneness, and go back to the stove if necessary.

 Once you're familiar with your stove/pressure cooker team, you'll be able to eyeball it.